Perfecting the onboarding and features discovery for the Stax app redesign.

 Impact

 The redesigned Staxapp resulted in a significant improvement in user engagement and satisfaction.
-The app was easier to navigate, and users were able to find the information and features they needed more quickly.
+The app was easier to navigate, and users could find the information and features they needed more quickly.
 The simplified navigation menu and improved information architecture contributed to a more intuitive and user-friendly design.

 1. The redesigned app resulted in a 70% increase in user engagement.